 The focus of this unit is on the development of design concepts and two final presentations of visual communications to meet the requirements of the brief.
-This involves applying the design process twice to meet each of the stated communication needs identified in Unit 3.

 Having completed their brief and generated ideas in Unit 3, students continue the design process by developing and refining concepts for each communication need stated in the brief.
 They utilise a range of digital and manual two- and three-dimensional methods, media and materials.
 They investigate how the application of design elements and design principles creates different communication messages and conveys ideas to the target audience.

-As students revisit stages to undertake further research or idea generation when developing and presenting their design solutions, they develop an understanding of the iterative nature of the design process.
 Ongoing reflection and evaluation of design solutions against the brief assists students with keeping their endeavours focused.